 - A second alignment path is addressed to the students who need to deepen their knowledge of chemistry in the different disciplinary fields of Inorganic Chemistry, Organic Chemistry, Analytical Chemistry and Physical Chemistry with a particular attention, for each discipline, to those aspects that can be useful to the development of the themes of applicative interest that constitute the main part of the Degree Course.
 In this regard, the in-depth studies will concern both theoretical and experimental aspects.

 The alignment courses of the first semester are provided in a mixed mode that allows the learning of the theory of the disciplines treated through modern teaching technologies, in line with the TPACK process (technological, pedagogical content knowledge), a teaching model that allows to amalgamate the three essential bodies of knowledge: the content knowledge, the pedagogical structure and the technological component.
-The use of frontal didactics, associated with moments of training with innovative methodologies (e.g., MOOC on Federica Web Learning platform, online tutoring), will allow the student to face an active learning process.
+The use of on-line frontal didactics, associated with moments of training with innovative methodologies (e.g., MOOC on Federica Web Learning platform, online tutoring), will allow the student to face an active learning process.
 At the end of the semester (January-February), students must participate in teaching workshops that will be held in-person.
 The workshops can be attended in Naples or Turin.

 The following semesters are delivered in presence.